Solar coordinate systems: Heliographic

-Heliographic coordinate systems are used to identify locations on the Sun's surface.
+Heliographic coordinate systems measure positions on the Sun's surface using longitude and latitude.
 The two most commonly used systems are the Stonyhurst and Carrington systems.
-They both define latitude as the angular distance from the solar equator, but differ in how they define longitude.
-In Stonyhurst coordinates, the longitude is fixed for an observer on Earth, and, in Carrington coordinates, the longitude is fixed for the Sun's rotation.
+They both define latitude as the angle measured from the solar equator but differ in how they define longitude.
+In Stonyhurst coordinates, the longitude is fixed for an observer on Earth, and, in Carrington coordinates, the longitude rotates with the Sun.
+In both systems, latitude increases toward solar north and longitude increases toward solar west.
+Both systems can also be extended to three dimensions by adding the radial distance from the center of the Sun or the height relative to the solar surface.

 Stonyhurst system

-The Stonyhurst heliographic coordinate system, developed at Stonyhurst College in the 1800s, has its origin (where longitude and latitude are both 0°) at the point where the solar equator intersects the central solar meridian as seen from Earth.
+The Stonyhurst heliographic coordinate system, developed at Stonyhurst College in the 1800s, has its origin at the point where the solar equator intersects the Sun's central meridian as seen from Earth.
 Longitude in this system is therefore fixed for observers on Earth.

 Carrington system

 The Carrington heliographic coordinate system, established by Richard C. Carrington in 1863, rotates with the Sun at a fixed rate based on the observed rotation of low-latitude sunspots.
 It rotates with a sidereal period of exactly 25.38 days, which corresponds to a mean synodic period of 27.2753 days.

-Whenever the Carrington prime meridian (the line of 0° Carrington longitude) passes the Sun's central meridian as seen from Earth, a new Carrington rotation begins.
+Whenever the Carrington prime meridian, the line of 0° Carrington longitude, passes the Sun's central meridian as seen from Earth, a new Carrington rotation begins.
 These rotations are numbered sequentially, with Carrington rotation number 1 starting on 9 November 1853.

 Heliocentric

 Heliocentric coordinate systems measure spatial positions relative to an origin at the Sun's center.
-There are four systems in use: the heliocentric inertial (HCI) system, the heliocentric Aries ecliptic (HAE) system, the heliocentric Earth ecliptic (HEE) system, and the heliocentric Earth equatorial (HEEQ) system.
-They are summarized in the following table.
+There are four observer-independent heliocentric systems in use: the heliocentric inertial (HCI) system, the heliocentric Aries ecliptic (HAE) system, the heliocentric Earth ecliptic (HEE) system, and the heliocentric Earth equatorial (HEEQ) system.
+These systems are summarized in the following table.
 The third axis not presented in the table completes a right-handed Cartesian triad.